 “It is one of the dreams of a designer to design costumes for a ballet,” Riccardo Tisci declared in 2013 when he designed costumes for Bolero at the Paris Opera Ballet.

-Lagerfeld’s 2009 collection with Russian models wearing Cossack boots to Comme des Garçon’s 2005 patent ballet flats, and Christian Lacroix collaborated on La Source at Paris’s Palais Garnier in 2011.
+Lagerfeld’s 2009 collection featured Russian models wearing Cossack boots, whilst Comme des Garçons created patent ballet flats in 2005.
+Christian Lacroix collaborated on La Source at Paris’s Palais Garnier in 2011.
 Designers continuously draw from the endless inspiration that is the trajectory of ballet, often conjuring (and sometimes subverting) the early romantic iterations of the ballet costume.

 If the critical success of Black Swan (Aronofsky, 2010) was any indication, it is the dualisms associated with the ballerina’s body as an object that embodies success and pain, discipline and disorder, and neurosis and strength that have come to cultural prominence most recently.